PHCY5000 Professional Work Experience

 - 0 points

-- Pharmacy work experience: (1) before qualifying for the Master of Pharmacy, a student must have completed not less than 75 hours of full-time, or the equivalent part-time, professional work experience under the direct supervision of a registered pharmacist considered appropriate by the Director of Pharmacy; (2) if students undertake professional work experience overseas they must provide evidence that the person who supervised their work experience is a registered pharmacist in the country in which the work experience was undertaken; (3) students must make their own arrangements for professional work experience with advice from the Director of Pharmacy; and (4) students must provide evidence of their professional work experience in accordance with the guidelines available from the Director of Pharmacy.
+- Pharmacy work experience: (1) before qualifying for the Master of Pharmacy, a student must have completed not less than 75 hours of full-time, or the equivalent part-time, professional work experience under the direct supervision of a registered pharmacist considered appropriate by the Director of Pharmacy; (2) if students undertake professional work experience overseas they must provide evidence that the person who supervised their work experience is a registered pharmacist in the country in which the work experience was undertaken; (3) students must make their own arrangements for professional work experience with advice from the unit co-ordinator; and (4) students must provide evidence of their professional work experience in accordance with the guidelines available from the unit co-ordinator.

 - Students are able to understand the role of the pharmacist through the observation of pharmacists in the workplace.

-- Typically this unit is assessed in the following way: experience work in a pharmacy.
+- Indicative assessments in this unit are as follows: experience work in a pharmacy.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.